-3.1 "True" fluxes
+3.1 True fluxes

-- 15 "True" fluxes used to simulate the observations are those for ${}^{14}CO_2$ described in § 2.2 along with those for fossil fuel CO_2 and net ocean and biosphere exchange.
-For fossil fuel CO_2 , we use fossil fuel fluxes from CarbonTracker 2013, redistributed within the continental US according to the Vulcan spatiotemporal pattern.
+True fluxes used to simulate the observations are those for 14CO2 described in Sect.
+2.2 along with those for fossil fuel CO2 and net ocean and biosphere exchange.
+For fossil fuel CO2, we use fossil fuel fluxes from CarbonTracker 2013, redistributed within the continental US according to the Vulcan spatiotemporal pattern.
 In addition, we impose scaling factors of Nassar et al. (2013) in order to represent the diurnal variability.
-"True" ocean fluxes were taken from posterior fluxes of CarbonTracker 2013b, specifically the variant which used the ocean interior inversion of Jacobson et al. (2007b) to construct prior ocean fluxes. - 20 "True" terrestrial fluxes were based on CASA GFED 3 (van der Werf et al., 2003).
-CASA GFED 3 provided only monthly NEE fluxes; in order to represent variability at higher frequencies we imposed daily and three hourly variations from SiB CASA GFED4 (van der Velde et al., 2014) on the monthly fluxes.
+True ocean fluxes were taken from posterior fluxes of CarbonTracker 2013b, specifically the variant which used the ocean interior inversion of Jacobson et al. (2007b) to construct prior ocean fluxes.
+True terrestrial fluxes were based on the CASA Global Fire Emissions Database (GFED) 3 model (van der Werf et al., 2003).
+CASA GFED 3 provided only monthly NEE fluxes; in order to represent variability at higher frequencies we imposed daily and 3 hourly variations from SiBCASA GFED4 (van der Velde et al., 2014) on the monthly fluxes.